Arastais/privus-api/README.md

 <br>

+> Mod options are explained under [Global](https://github.com/Arastais/privus-api/wiki/Global) in the API reference

-> Mod options, using default functionality, and modifying API data members are all explained under [Global](https://github.com/Arastais/privus-api/wiki/Global) in the API reference
+> Overall usage guidelines (including using default functionality and modifying API data members) of the API for **general UI components** are listed under [Components](https://github.com/Arastais/privus-api/wiki/Components) in the API reference

+> Overall usage guidelines of the API for **tooltips** are listed under [Tooltips](https://github.com/Arastais/privus-api/wiki/Tooltips) in the API reference

 Repeat the process for any other UI components you want to modify.